Metamaterial: History

 In 2000, John Pendry was the first to identify a practical way to make a left-handed metamaterial, a material in which the right-hand rule is not followed.
 Such a material allows an electromagnetic wave to convey energy (have a group velocity) against its phase velocity.
-Pendry's idea was that metallic wires aligned along the direction of a wave could provide negative permittivity (dielectric function ε < 0).
-Natural materials (such as ferroelectrics) display negative permittivity; the challenge was achieving negative permeability (µ < 0).
-In 1999 Pendry demonstrated that a split ring (C shape) with its axis placed along the direction of wave propagation could do so.
+Pendry hypothesized that metallic wires aligned along the direction of a wave could provide negative permittivity (dielectric function ε < 0).
+Natural materials (such as ferroelectrics) display negative permittivity; the challenge was achieving negative permeability (μ < 0).
+In 1999, Pendry demonstrated that a split ring (C shape) with its axis placed along the direction of wave propagation could do so.
 In the same paper, he showed that a periodic array of wires and rings could give rise to a negative refractive index.
 Pendry also proposed a related negative-permeability design, the Swiss roll.